-For police officers, death is a more-than-usual topic for thought.
-For one thing, police training encourages officers to think about death; their own as well as others.
-This is present in officer safety training, firearms training, self-defense training, police tactics training, and first aid.
+For firefighters, death is a more-than-usual topic for thought.
+For one thing, firefighter training encourages thinking about death; their own as well as others.
+This is present in fireground training, fire safety training, rescue training, self protection training, fire tactics training, and first aid.

-Police officers are also encouraged to think about death by the very nature of their work.
-Street and investigative experience exposes officers to death in various ways, including crimes against persons, natural deaths, and deadly traffic accidents.
+Firefighters are also encouraged to think about death by the very nature of their work.
+Fighting fires and related first-responder duties expose firefighters to death in various ways, including crimes against persons, natural deaths, and deadly traffic accidents.